DasithEdirisinghe/glb2usdz/README.md

 * Make sure to change REGION, ECR_REPO as well as the xxxxxxxxxx

-* Then Create a lambda function using container image and deploy the image you pushed into the ECR_REPO
+* Then Create a lambda function using container image and deploy the image you pushed into the ECR_REPO into the Lambda function

 ## Contributors